tejasvi/xapian-gsoc-proposal/proposal.rst

 Integrating WordNet into Xapian
 ============

-WordNet, a lexical database will provide additional insight to analyse relevance of documents while improving the detection of query intent.
+WordNet, a lexical database being used to provide ontological input to analyse relevance of documents while improving the detection of query intent.
 -----------

 **Why have you chosen this particular project?**